Tips for saving money on laundry. Post your ideas!

 Don't overload your washer so that there's room for agitating (cleans better).

 Hi!
 I always start to fill the washer with water and detergent before I put clothes in.
 I put a good splash of vinegar in, and a small (about fill the bottom 1/8th inch--not much) of the bottom of the cap with Arm and Hammer liquid detergent(or any other, but A&H is cheap on sale) then I stir up the water-vinegar-detergent mix and froth up the suds--then a whole load of clothes.
+I am single, but wash a lot of jeans, etc.

 I always wash in cold water.
 I always hang my laundry.
 I am not allowed to hang it outdoors, so I have clothes lines in my basement.
 Works just fine.
 It also seems to save time.
 I just fold items as I take them off the clothesline.